bastienleonard/pysensors/doc/source/reference.rst

 .. function:: get_detected_chips([ChipName match])
 .. function:: get_adapter_name(tuple (bus_type, bus_nr))

+.. function:: init(filename)

+   When you import ``sensors``, libsensors will load the configuration files from the default directory, which is what you want in most cases.
+Call this function if you need to load a different configuration file.
+Internally, it calls ``sensors_cleanup()`` and then ``sensors_init()`` with your file.
+If the file can't be opened, ``IOError`` is raised.
+If the initialization fails, :exc:`SensorsException` is raised.

 .. function:: replace_parse_error_handler(handler)

    *handler* will be called when a parse error occurs.
 It will be